idhuohua/GPSdesign/GPSdesign_API/README.md

   - OpenAI GPT service configurations
   - Database settings

+**Note:**
-The Stable Diffusion service is not used in GPSdesign.
+1. The Stable Diffusion service is not used in GPSdesign.
+2. Add your API_KEY to the corresponding file of `./config.py`.

 ### Data Transfer